Skip to Main Content

 UCLA Registrar's Office

 Student data is collected for official University business.
-The access policy sets forth conditions under which student data may be distributed in a manner consistent with FERPA and University policies.
+This access policy sets forth conditions under which student data may be distributed in a manner consistent with FERPA and University policies.

 The Registrar’s Office enforces the Family Educational Rights and Privacy Act (FERPA), UCLA Policy 220 Disclosure of Information from Student Records, the Solomon Amendment, UC BUS-43 (Appendix DS)—Data Security and Privacy, the UC Electronic Communications Policy, and other University privacy policies.